johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 Apply (Invoke (Lambda (Lambda (BooleanExpr True)))) (BooleanExpr False)
 ```

 In english, the application of an invocation of a lambda with a lambda subterm to a boolean value.
-The resulting derivation tree in the original derivation tree notation takes the form:
+The resulting tree in the original notation takes the form:

 <div class="center">
   <img src="/assets/images/diagrams/cs-derivation-trees-ast-example.png"></img>